Not sure what type of container to grow your vegetables in? Don't fret—typically, you'll care more about this than your plants will.

 Watering is the most important thing to watch for in your vegetable container garden.
 So inspect your vegetables regularly to make sure the potting mix hasn't dried out.

 Here's a hint: Make watering your vegetable container garden easier by installing a drip-irrigation system.
 It can automatically irrigate your vegetables for you.

 Starting about a month after planting, feed your vegetables about once a week with a water-soluble fertilizer, following the package directions.
 Also keep an eye out for weeds and other pests.
 While plants in containers usually aren't as susceptible to disease as varieties grown in the ground, you'll still want to watch for problems.
 Remove or treat any plants that show signs of disease or insect damage.

 Harvest is the most satisfying step, and all it takes is a few harvesting tips to get it right.
 Pick your vegetable container gardening crops as soon as they reach a size where you will enjoy them.
 Most vegetables are more productive if you harvest early and often.
 Letting plants "go to seed" will often cause a drop in fruit set.

 At the end of the season, add the vegetable container garden soil to your compost pile.
 Reusing soil from year to year can spread infections and insect infestations.
-Thoroughly scrub the container to remove all soil.
+So, it is important to first thoroughly scrub the container to remove all soil.
 Rinse in a solution of one part bleach to 10 parts water, then rinse with clean water and store in a dry spot.

 Below are the basic instructions for growing a variety of vegetables in containers.
 Note that the suggested planting instructions are for optimal growth.
 You can often grow vegetables in small containers with acceptable results.